hzeller/upnp-display/README.md

 Now change into the directory of the checked out source and simply compile it with `make`:

     cd upnp-display
     make
+    sudo make install

 ### Start the program

-You need to start the program as root, as it needs to access the GPIO pins:

-    sudo ./upnp-display
+Simple; for an LCD with width 16, start the program as such:

+    upnp-display -w 16

+(Note, the program wants to run with realtime priority if possible to make sure the hardware timing talking to the LCD is correct.
+The program will print a message if you need to do something about that).

 The LCD display should now print that it is waiting for any renderer;
 once it found a renderer, it will display the title/album playing.

-If you have multiple renderers in your network, you can select the particular one you're interested in with the `-n` option:
+If you have multiple renderers in your network, you can select a particular one with the `-n` option:

-    sudo ./upnp-display -n "Living Room"
+    upnp-display -n "Living Room"

 Now, if you use your entertainment system the usual way, this display shows what currently is played.
 You can deploy this multiple times